 Excerpts from chapter 3, Recovering From Churches That Abuse, by Dr. Ronald Enroth.
 This book is now available online in PDF format.

-Dr. Paul Martin, director of Wellspring, observes that people usually go through three stages of recovery after leaving a cult or authoritarian church.
+Dr. Paul Martin, director of a residential cult recovery program, observed that people usually go through three stages of recovery after leaving a cult or authoritarian church.

 The first stage of recover involves...confronting denial.
 Victims will tend to deny their experiences and blame themselves for what happened to them.
 They need to be shown that they were controlled by very clever, manipulative people...
 They need to understand how the control mechanisms that were at work in the church continue to affect them even after they have left.
 They must experience true acceptance, love, and a sense of belonging.
 They need to understand what has happened to them emotionally and psychologically.

 It is important to help victims experience positive fellowship.
 The intensity of relationships within an abusive group must be matched by intense relationships in a wholesome setting.

 The first stage also must address the doctrines of the abusive church.
 It is important to examine and carefully refute any unorthodox teachings...
 Peter Sommer observes,